-Our study demonstrates the crucial requirement to silence specific retrotransposons during development (Figure 7G), which is in full agreement with a recent study of Setdb1 function in B cells (Collins et al., 2015).
-In wild type cells, Setdb1 binds to MLV retrotransposons and establishes a repressive chromatin structure which prevents access by activating transcription factors.
-Upon deletion of Setdb1 in pro-B cells some "responsive" MLV elements display strong transcriptional activity.
-It is possible that due to the loss of Setdb1, transcription factors can now access these MLVs leading to establishment of active H3K4me3.
-Interestingly, this activation can occur, although H3K9me3 is only minimally reduced and DNA methylation is unchanged.
+Our study demonstrates that it is crucial to silence specific retrotransposons during development (Fig. 7G), which is in full agreement with a recent study of Setdb1 function in B cells (Collins et al., 2015).
+In wild-type cells, Setdb1 binds to MLV retrotransposons and establishes a repressive chromatin structure that prevents access of activating transcription factors.
+Upon deletion of Setdb1 in pro-B cells, some 'responsive' MLV elements display strong transcriptional activity.
+It is possible that, owing to the loss of Setdb1, transcription factors can now access these MLVs leading to the establishment of active H3K4me3 marks.
+Interestingly, this activation can occur even though H3K9me3 is only minimally reduced and DNA methylation is unchanged.
 The activation of MLVs leads to two outcomes.
-Firstly, responsive MLV retrotransposons may act as enhancers to strongly stimulate the transcription of neighboring genes.
-Secondly, excessive production of MLV-derived proteins triggers an unfolded protein response in pro-B cells, leading to apoptosis.
+First, responsive MLV retrotransposons may act as enhancers to strongly stimulate the transcription of neighboring genes.
+Second, the excessive production of MLV-derived proteins triggers UPR in pro-B cells, leading to apoptosis.

-Genome-wide Setdb1 binding was so far only characterized in ES cells, where targets include retrotransposons and promoters of developmental genes (Bilodeau et al., 2009; Yuan et al., 2009).
-In pro-B cells, we also detected Setdb1 on promoter regions, however, we did not observe strong transcriptional changes of these target genes in Setdb1-deficient pro-B cells.
-Interestingly, in pro-B cells, Setdb1 is mostly unable to induce repressive H3K9me3 on promoter binding sites as we detected strong H3K9ac occupancy on these regions.
-Transcription of these targets does not seem to be affected by Setdb1 loss and, therefore, it is currently unclear which function Setdb1 exerts on such binding sites.
-The major target sites at which Setdb1 mediates establishment of H3K9me3 and transcriptional repression in pro-B cells are retrotransposons (Figure 4).
+Genome-wide Setdb1 binding had so far only been characterized in ESCs, where targets include retrotransposons and promoters of developmental genes (Bilodeau et al., 2009; Yuan et al., 2009).
+In pro-B cells, we also detected Setdb1 on promoter regions; however, we did not observe strong transcriptional changes of these target genes in Setdb1-deficient pro-B cells.
+Interestingly, in pro-B cells, Setdb1 is mostly unable to establish repressive H3K9me3 marks on promoter binding sites, as we detected strong H3K9ac occupancy at these regions.
+Transcription of these targets does not seem to be affected by Setdb1 loss and, therefore, it is currently unclear what function Setdb1 exerts on such binding sites.
+The major target sites at which Setdb1 mediates establishment of H3K9me3 and transcriptional repression in pro-B cells are retrotransposons (Fig. 4).
 How Setdb1 is recruited to these elements remains to be clarified.
-In ES cells targeting is mainly mediated by Trim28, however, Trim28 is not enriched on MLV retrotransposons in B cells (Santoni de Sio et al., 2012).
-Moreover, Trim28 deletion in the B cell lineage did not result in impaired B cell development, but rather to transcriptional dysregulation in mature B cells (Santoni de Sio et al., 2012).
+In ESCs, targeting is mainly mediated by Trim28; however, Trim28 is not enriched on MLV retrotransposons in B cells (Santoni de Sio et al., 2012).
+Moreover, Trim28 deletion in the B cell lineage did not result in impaired B cell development, but rather led to transcriptional dysregulation in mature B cells (Santoni de Sio et al., 2012).
 Thus, Trim28-dependent mechanisms are unlikely to mediate Setdb1 targeting to MLVs.